Mukhammad911/NBTRate/README.md

 4. URL below:

-/rate      - To get all of currencies
+/rate      - To get all of currencies;

-/rate/{usd}  - To get only one rate of currencies also you can change your symbol.
+/rate/{usd}  - To get only one rate of currencies also you can change your symbol;